cotes2020/jekyll-theme-chirpy/_posts/01AWS/IAM/policy/2020-07-18-SCPs-Policy-inheritance.md

 - tree structure of the organization
   - from the root to all of the OUs and end at the accounts.
   - All AWS permissions flow into the root of the tree.
-  - <font color=blue> permissions must then flow past the SCPs attached to the root, OUs, and the account to get to the principal (an IAM role or user) making a request </font>
+  - <font color=LightSlateBlue> permissions must then flow past the SCPs attached to the root, OUs, and the account to get to the principal (an IAM role or user) making a request </font>
 - Each SCP can filter the permissions passing through to the levels below it.
   - If an action is blocked by a `Deny` statement,
     - then all OUs and accounts affected by that SCP are denied access to that action.